JonnyHonda/Batch-Barcode-Scanner/README.md

+I am no longer maintaining this in this repo - please go to https://github.com/JohnBurrin/Batch-Barcode-Scanner for continued support

 # Batch Barcode Scanner App
 This application has been designed to work specifically on the **M Series Rugged Android Barcode Scanner** see - https://www.scansku.com/uk/features/.
 You will need the 2D capable model though.